gharia/spring-boot-angular/README.md

                     └── bootdemo.user.js //main js file of module.
                     └── routes.js //configuring routes for this module
 ```
+The project also has Spring Security and Audit Aware cofigured with it.
+Authentication in Spring Security is done from database.
 ### Tech
 * [Spring Boot]
 * [Spring Data JPA]